RazanDoughman/SmartSearch/README.md

 Both sections are available in both Arabic and English and auto-adjusts depending on the selected language.

 #### SmartSearch was built with clarity, ease of use, and accessibility at its core—making it a powerful tool for both casual readers and researchers in Arabic and English contexts.

-### **Try It Out**

-SmartSearch will soon be available online for public access!

-You'll be able to test the search engine directly through a simple web interface, where you can enter queries in Arabic or English and receive contextually matched results in real-time.

-🔗 **Website:** *Coming Soon — [Deployment URL will be added here]*

 ### Team